im-gr00t/domain_recon/README.md

 # Domain Recon
-A simple bash script I wrote to download tools that enumerate Subdomains on a given site and execute them on the given site.
+A simple bash script I wrote to download tools that I use for recon and run them on a given site.

 ### The tools currently being used are:
 - [subfinder](https://github.com/subfinder/subfinder)